DataDog/watermarkpodautoscaler/README.md

 - You need to specify forbidden windows specific to your application.
 - You want to limit the velocity of scaling.

-You might notice that the limitations of the HPA are the basis of the WPA.
+The limitations of the HPA are the basis of the WPA.

 ## Usage